kpi-ua/CodeStyle/CSharp/README.ru.md

     Left = 8
 }
 ```
-Почему: consistent with the Microsoft's .NET Framework and makes the code more natural to read.
+Почему: consistent with the Microsoft's.NET and makes the code more natural to read.
 Plural flags because enum can hold multiple values (using bitwise 'OR').

 ### Do not explicitly specify a type of an enum or values of enums (except bit fields)